antoneeh10/abs-coder/README.md

 Web Mode runs directly inside a modern browser.

-No additional setup or local files are required.
+No additional setup is required.

+---

 ## 💻 Local Mode

-ABS CODER™ can also be installed locally on supported environments.
+ABS CODER™ can be installed and executed locally on your device.

 Install using: